ErasmusMC-Bioinformatics/OrganoTrack/readme.md

 Within each sheet, there will be a table for each well.
 Each table contains the measure of each organoid at each time point that it is found.

+## More advanced usage
+A more advanced usage of OrganoTrack considers the other variables that were not